 When Can You File a VA Disability Claim?

 A VA disability claim can be filed as early as 180 days before you separate from the service.
 This is known as the Benefits Delivery at Discharge (BDD) claim process.
 The process allows the VA to administer necessary health exams while you’re still on active duty.
-Getting a head start on your health exams can help expedite the review process, so you get a decision sooner.
+Getting a head start on your health exams can help expedite the review process, so you get a benefits decision sooner.

 There is a network of resources available to help you file a BDD VA claim, including Transition Assistance Program (TAPS) workshops, and you can use a Veterans Service Organization (VSO) to assist you.
 A VSO can help you prepare and submit your claim and will act as a Power of Attorney to represent your claim to the VA.
 VSOs will file claims free of charge, and you do not need to be a member of the organization to use their services.
 You can find an accredited VSO here.
-On the Office of the General Counsel accreditation page, use the search application to find an accredited VSO.
+On the Office of the General Counsel Accreditation page, use the search application to find an accredited VSO.

-What Do I Need to Apply For VA Disability Benefits?
+What Do I Need to Apply for VA Disability Benefits?

 When preparing to transition out of the service, you should request a complete set of your service treatment records (STRs) to submit to the VA as part of your BDD claim, and you’ll want to keep copies for your own records.
 These STRs should include: